November 24, 2022Review Recipe

 - Preheat oven to 400°F. Line two cookie sheets with parchment paper and set aside.

-- In the bowl of a standing mixer or large mixing bowl, mix together flour, baking powder, and salt.
+- In the bowl of a stand mixer or large mixing bowl, mix together flour, baking powder, and salt.

-- Drizzle melted butter into flour mixture while mixer is running to form a crumbled mixture.
+- Drizzle melted butter into the flour mixture while the mixer is running to form a crumbled mixture.

 - Add grated cheese, sausage, hash browns, and cream cheese then beat until fully mixed.
 Be sure to scrape the sides and bottom of the bowl with a spatula and beat a bit longer to make sure all the flour from the bottom of the bowl has been incorporated.